Get the benefits of a long-term, strategic allocation to global credit

 Our multi-dimensional credit research helps reduce the impact of defaults

 We believe fundamental credit research and active security selection are required to identify the most compelling risk-adjusted opportunities in corporate credit.
 Our credit analysts assess the risk associated with a borrower and the securities they issue.
 They conduct financial analysis, review positioning and strategy, conduct industry analysis, consider the opinions of the ratings agencies and review all relevant market-based research.
-At the heart of our credit research process is our proprietary system, ION, which provides insight into the actions of fixed income investors in developing and emerging markets to identify risks and new and diverse sources of excess returns.
+At the heart of our credit research process is our proprietary system, ION, which provides insight into the actions of fixed-income investors in developing and emerging markets to identify risks and new and diverse sources of excess returns.

 Our corporate RI strategy is based upon three strategic pillars of quality, stewardship and engagement.

 For Global Credit, the Environmental, Social and Governance (ESG) assessment most often comes through its impact on the internal credit rating (ICR) provided by the Credit Analysts via our Credit Research process.
 Learn more about the Global Credit team's approach to Responsible Investment.